Code of Conduct

 - Eating except in designated areas; drinks except those in covered containers.

 - Petitioning, leafletting, soliciting or conducting surveys, except on public sidewalks.
 Political activity, panhandling and selling of goods or services are prohibited.
+Sales, solicitations and/or solicitations of monetary donations of any kind by outside organizations are prohibited unless incidental to library programming or in support of the library such as the Friends of the Meridian Library and require advance approval by the Library Director.

 - Verbally or physically threatening or harassing staff, other visitors, volunteers, including stalking, staring, touching, or using offensive language.
 Threatening gestures or unwanted physical contact or lewd behavior.
 Running, pushing, shoving, or throwing objects.